starvagrant/toh/toh.markdown/the_culinary_black_arts.md

 "Be gentle with me, please."

 "You didn't come here to be gentle," I said, and kissed her on the cheek.
 Then I looked into those eyes.
 They said "take me" like her words never could.
-Then it was lips, breasts, hair, wetness violently rolling over the floor until a heartstopping explosion not much latter.
+Then it was lips, breasts, hair, wetness violently rolling over the floor until a heart stopping explosion not much latter.

 "You put up a good fight," she said.